Top 10 Best Places to visit in Dindigul Tourist Places

 About Dindigal District

-The History of Dindigul revolves around the Dindigul fort as the fort was a position of great strategic importance with commanding views to passes into Madurai from the Northside especially Coimbatore.
+The History of Dindikul revolves around the Dindigul fort as the fort was a position of great strategic importance with commanding views to passes into Madurai from the Northside especially Coimbatore.

 Dindigul has the network of inter district roads.
 This road connects Coimbatore, Erode, Trichy, Karur, Madurai and Sivaganga Districts.
 Nilakkottai town is famous for Brass vessels, Jewellery growing and marketing of flower and Grapes.
 Ottanchatram is a noted market centre for vegetables.
 It is also famous for the export of butter manufactured in the nearby villages using cream separators.
 Batlagundu is an important market centre for tomato.